Get a Free Quote

 This blog has previously tackled the way spelling mistakes in the source text can lead the unwitting translator astray.
 In general, however, humans are much better at coping with spelling mistakes than computers because of our ability to contextualise and accurately guess what the intended text should say.
 I came across a great example of this recently, where the typo in the source text would undoubtedly have been spotted by a human translator but had flummoxed the MT system.
 The German text was rendered as “Italienischer Obestoff”, with a crucial ‘r’ missing from Oberstoff, which means outer fabric or similar.
 Lacking the ability to make this sensible correction, the MT system had translated this as “Italian obesity fabric”!

 Unusual words are another stumbling block for MT systems, which sometimes even fail to translate the same word consistently within a single text.
 A recent PEMT task involving the word Samtschrecken, contained one sentence where this was translated as a velvet grasshopper, and another where the computer had settled on the delightful choice of velvet scarecrow.
-The human proofreader should always be suspicious of such unlikely collocations and machine translations.
+The human proofreader should always be suspicious of such unlikely collocations when trying to spot machine translation errors.
 Indeed, the intended reference here was to stick insects (specifically the species Peruphasma schultei).

 In another demonstration of the superior contextual interpretation offered in human translation, a PEMT project included a description of a proposal of marriage, where the MT system had simply plucked out the dictionary definition ‘genuflection’ for the German Kniefall, resulting in an entirely inappropriate description of the romantic moment where someone gets down on one knee to pop the question.
 The same text rendered the word Antrag as an ‘application’, making it sound more like a soulless job hunt than a romantic proposal of eternal partnership.